Complementary partnership · Swiss Made skeleton models · Les Brenets, Switzerland

 A tangible continuation, in the right frame.

-Assembly comes after bench work, as a tangible extension, not as a shortcut.
+Assembly comes after bench work, as a tangible extension when the path lends itself to it.

-You need a concrete support without blurring the result actually reached.
+You need a concrete support to structure the next step.

 The base can act as a thread if it helps structure learning instead of distracting from it.